 2. The Traditional Chinese Medicine May Increase The Risk Of Bleeding

-Extracts of the fungus are known to have a significant inhibitory action on platelets(6) and may slow blood clotting.
-This will increase the risk of bleeding in people with bleeding disorders or if you are undergoing any type of surgery.
+Extracts of the fungus significantly inhibit platelets(6) and may slow blood clotting.
+This will increase the risk of bleeding in people with bleeding disorders or undergoing surgery.

-Remember that if you are using blood thinners, you may need to seek advice from a doctor before taking the cordyceps mushrooms.
-Blood thinning medication slow blood clotting.
-Adding cordyceps mushrooms into the mix further reduces clotting—this further increases your risk of bleeding.
+If you are using blood thinners, you may need to seek advice from a doctor before taking the cordyceps mushrooms—thinning blood medication slows blood clotting.
+Adding cordyceps mushrooms into the mix further reduces clotting, increasing your risk of bleeding.

 3. Cordyceps Supplements May Cause A Significant Decline In Blood Sugar Levels

-The high polysaccharide content in Cordyceps mushroom has been shown to exhibit blood sugar-lowering effects(7).
-While this may be beneficial for some people as they can use the mushroom to treat diabetes, it may cause problems when you combine it with other substances with similar effects, leading to a severe drop in blood sugar (hypoglycemia).
+The high polysaccharide content in Cordyceps mushrooms has exhibited blood sugar-lowering effects(7).
+While this may be beneficial for some people as they can use the mushroom to treat diabetes, it may cause problems when you combine it with other substances with similar effects, leading to a severe drop in blood sugar (hypoglycaemia).

 One of the health benefits of cordyceps is acting as a type of natural insulin.
-Therefore, taking Cordyceps and artificial insulin could force you to become unconscious as a result of reduced blood glucose levels.
-If the unconsciousness is not treated quickly, it may lead to a comma, which could put you at risk of death.
+Therefore, taking Cordyceps and artificial insulin could make you unconscious due to hypoglycemia.
+If hypoglycemia is not treated quickly, it may lead to a coma, which could put you at risk of death.

-Keep in mind that we are not telling you to avoid taking Cordyceps if you are diabetic.
-You can still take cordyceps mushrooms for their benefits on blood pressure, cancer, ability to increase your white blood cells, and anti aging benefits.
-However, always talk to your doctor before using the mushroom together with your diabetes medications.
+Remember that we are not telling you to avoid taking Cordyceps if you have diabetes.
+You can still take cordyceps mushrooms for their other benefits, including blood pressure and cancer treatment.
+However, always talk to your doctor before using the mushroom with your diabetes medications.

-The mushroom has been regarded highly due to its anti-tumor effects and the ability to enhance the efficacy of cancer treatments.
-The mushroom has been praised for its ability to fight cancer cells in the human body.
-However, Cordyceps has been associated with the growth of some stem cells(8) that have the potential to multiply.
+Cordyceps is loved for its antitumor effects and the ability to enhance the efficacy of cancer treatments.
+However, Cordyceps is associated with the growth of some stem cells(8) that have the potential to multiply.

 5. May Worsen Autoimmune Diseases

-Cordyceps mushroom contains different compounds that can strengthen the response of the immune system.
+Cordyceps mushroom contains different compounds that can strengthen the immune system's response.
 While this immune-boosting ability(9) provides a substantial benefit in most cases for healthy individuals, it may worsen autoimmune diseases.

-In autoimmune diseases like rheumatoid arthritis and lupus, the body attacks healthy cells because it is unable to differentiate them from diseased cells.
+In autoimmune diseases like rheumatoid arthritis and lupus, the body attacks healthy cells because it cannot differentiate them from diseased cells.
 Cordyceps can further worsen this process by activating the immune cells.

-If you are among renal transplant patients, autoimmune diseases may have a significant impact on your health.
-Therefore, if you know you are at an elevated risk of these diseases, staying away from both synthetic and natural cordyceps Sinensis can help you avoid adverse effects often associated with the medicinal mushroom.
-If you have to take advantage of the amino acids in the mushroom, seek advice from a health care professional first to avoid health problems.
+If you are among renal transplant patients, autoimmune diseases may significantly impact your health.
+Therefore, if you know you are at an elevated risk of these diseases, staying away from synthetic and natural cordyceps can help you avoid the adverse effects often associated with the medicinal mushroom.

 Who Should Not Take Cordyceps?

-People with diabetes medications may need to avoid cordyceps as the combination of the mushrooms and sugar-lowering drug may cause hypoglycemia.
-However, if you are diabetic and have to use cordyceps mushroom for its benefits on kidney disease, talk to your doctor first.
+People with diabetes medications may need to avoid cordyceps; combining cordyceps mushrooms and sugar-lowering drugs may cause hypoglycaemia.
+However, if you have diabetes and want to use cordyceps mushroom for its other benefits, talk to your doctor first.

-People who take anticoagulants ("blood thinners") or anti-clotting drugs or those with bleeding disorders may need to avoid cordyceps as well.
+People who take anticoagulants ("blood thinners") or anti-clotting drugs or those with bleeding disorders may also need to avoid cordyceps.
 Taking them together may increase the risk of bleeding.

-For this very reason, you should avoid Cordyceps if you have any surgery planned ahead of you.
-It is recommended that you stop the mushroom 2 weeks before the scheduled procedure to prevent excessive bleeding.
+For this reason, you should avoid Cordyceps if you have any surgery planned ahead of you.
+Stop the mushroom two weeks before the scheduled procedure to prevent excessive bleeding.

 People with allergies (as mentioned before) should avoid the cordyceps mushroom.
-If you are allergic to the ingredients in the fungus, your risks for the side effects of cordyceps are much higher irrespective of whether you are using the fermentation product or other CS-4 products.
+Suppose you are allergic to the ingredients in the fungus.
+In that case, your risks for the side effects of cordyceps are much higher irrespective of whether you are using the fermentation product or other CS-4 products.

-Pregnant and breastfeeding women should not take Cordyceps as there is very limited research done that says it is safe for use.
+Pregnant and breastfeeding women should not take Cordyceps as minimal research says it is safe for use.
 Although cordyceps has been used in traditional Chinese for a long time, the risk of possible side effects might be higher for women carrying a baby in their womb.